Strain-Engineering 2D Materials' Properties

 Strain can be controllably applied to 2DMs using various approaches.
 In-plane strain is widely applied by bending or stretching a flexible substrate on which 2D materials are placed.
 Placing 2D materials on a topographically uneven substrate also produces spatially-predefined strain to the atomic layer.
 Although being less controllable, changing the temperature of 2D materials-substrate stacks results in in-plane strain due to the thermal expansion coefficient mismatch.
 Out-of-plane strain can be applied using a diamond anvil cell (DAC) apparatus, where two diamond anvils compress the sample in all directions (i.e., applying hydrostatic pressure).
 Optical measurements such as photoluminescence spectroscopy, Raman spectroscopy, and X-ray diffraction spectroscopy, as well as electrical conductivity measurements, can be carried out to characterize in situ strain-dependent material properties.

-Engineering the Bandgap
+Engineering Bandgap of Semiconductors

 Electronic and optical bandgaps of 2D semiconductors can be engineered by 100s of meV by applying strain.
 Especially, out-of-plane compressive strain component is very effective in modulating physical properties, as the interlayer interaction can be greatly enhanced.
 A clear example of the enhanced interlayer interaction is the contrast in strain-dependent bandgap between multi-layer (bandgap decreases with strain) and monolayer (bandgap increases with strain) MoS2.